tsxoxo/Wedance-2-XForm/README.md

 3. Is there a more elegant way to get all the children of a DOM element? `wrapper.findAll('form')[0].children` === undefined

+4. Does it make sense to test the emits?
+Seems like in this case, the result is what matters and we test that by checking the HTML.

 ### Comments

 1. This implementation seems to meet the acceptance criteria.
 However, from a common sense perspective, I felt the need to refine it so that a field with `field.component = 'div'` renders `{{modelValue[field.field]}}` as its text.
 I didn't do this because last time I got docked points for doing more than asked for.
 I thought that this merits a comment because not seeing this in the criteria gave me pause for a moment.